Renaissance Altarpieces

 Subject Matter

 The paintings or relief sculptures in an altarpiece usually depict a specific theme.
 With several panels, a story could be told using only images such as the key events in the life of a saint.
-Common themes include the Annunciation, Nativity, the Virgin Mary surrounded by saints, the Last Supper, and the Crucifixion.
+Common themes include the Annunciation, the Nativity of Jesus, the Virgin Mary surrounded by saints, the Last Supper, and the Crucifixion.
 There could also be more obscure subjects, often complex stories that lend themselves to a visual narrative across many panels.
 An example of this is Paolo Ucello's (1397-1475) six-panel Profanation of the Host (c.
 1468), now in the Galleria Nazionale delle Marche in Urbino.
 The panels tell the story of a woman who steals a consecrated host in order to repay a loan to a Jewish moneylender.
 The authorities find out about this sacrilegious act and apprehend both of them.
 The woman is hanged while the moneylender is burnt at the stake.

 San Zeno Altarpiece by Mantegna